pierre-rouleau/pel/README.rst

     information is stored in PEL's logic and inside your customization files.

-- **Feature Integration/Gradual Use** PEL controls installation and configuration of external packages a through the various ``pel-use-...`` customizable user-options.
+- **Feature Integration/Gradual Use** PEL controls installation and configuration of external packages through the various ``pel-use-...`` customizable user-options.

   - PEL provides coordination logic that no individual package provides on its own.